ccphillippi/predicting-boston-housing-prices/README.md

 ![png](README_files/README_47_1.png)

-Unsurprisingly, crime is one of the biggest factors in the price of a home, followed by the number of rooms, and age.
-The Charles River dummy variable likely only explained only very tiny proportion the samples.
+Unsurprisingly, crime, `CRIM`,  is one of the biggest factors in the price of a home, followed by the number of rooms (`RM`), and age.
+The Charles River dummy variable likely only explained a very tiny proportion of the samples.
 The proportion of residential zoning `ZN` and radius to major transportation `RAD` were fairly unimportant.
 I was fairly surprised that `PTRATIO` (teacher to student ratio) wasn't a bigger factor.
 Education seems to be a huge factor in the NYC region, but perhaps `PTRATIO` is not a great proxy or preference have changed over time.

 ### Applicability